Conference/Workshop Travel Grant

-- You must be an active Honors College member and an undergraduate at time of application.
+- You must be an active Honors College member and an undergraduate at time of application and travel.

 - You must have a minimum of 6 completed honors credit hours taken at the University of Arkansas prior to application.
 (Note: Some exceptions may be made for transfer students with more than 60 hours from their transfer institution.
 Contact Dr. Jennie Popp at firstname.lastname@example.org to discuss.)